SMILE-Lab-ShanghaiTech/MuSus-100_Atlas/README.md

 This is the official repository for the MuSus-100 QSM atlas.
 The repository includes multi-modal atlases in MNI space, along with the parcellation map of fine-grained deep brain nuclei and thalamus subregions.
 All files are in NIfTI format.

+## Disclaimer

+Resources within this repo, including the atlas, label image files and label description files, is authorized for research use only.
+No resources in this repo shall be used for commercial or business activity.

 If you find this work helpful in your research, please cite the original publication (preprint version) as follows.

 ```